 - Encourage alternative modes of transportation for students who have other options to minimize the number of students on each bus.

-- Turn desks to face in the same direction.
+- Turn desks to face in the same direction, where possible.
 If desks or workstations cannot be moved, have students spaced apart and sitting on only one side of tables.

 - Separate students within common areas.

 - If possible, hold classes in gyms, auditoriums, other large spaces or outdoors, where physical distancing can be maintained.

 - Create one-way traffic pattern in hallways.